Health Through Feng Sui

-We have published posts and pages about many factors through which our health can be improved or maintained without any problems or disease.
-Today we will see how Feng Shui helps us in maintaining good health, Wealth and happiness in our house.
-Stress free environment and happiness also helps us to be healthy and efficient at work as well.
-Some points / suggestions are not directly related to health but helps us indirectly in maintaining Health, Peace and Harmony.
+We have published posts and pages about many factors through which our health can be improved or maintained without any problems or diseases.
+Today we will see how health through Feng Shui helps us in maintaining good health, Wealth, and happiness in our house.
+A stress-free environment and happiness also help us to be healthy and efficient at work as well.
+Some points/suggestions are not directly related to health but help us indirectly in maintaining Health, Peace, and Harmony.

-1. Dolphin and Fish – It’s lucky to place a show piece or portrait of fish and dolphins in your house, office and shop.
-You can keep this portrait at any direction in the room.
+1. Dolphin and Fish – It’s lucky to place a showpiece or portrait of fish and dolphins in your house, office, and shop.
+You can keep this portrait in any direction in the room.
 It brings WEALTH, PEACE, LONG LIFE and PROSPERITY

 2. Om Bells – Each mantra we chant starts with the holy word “OM” and OM signifies the world.
 This divine bell is made up of 5 elements of the world named EARTH, WATER, FIRE, AIR, EITHER.
-As, we ring the bell, the “OM” sound, removes the negative energy and brings positivity in you.
+As, we ring the bell, the “OM” sound, removes the negative energy, and brings positivity to you.

-5. Chi Lin – Chi lin is the most powerful image of luck in the Chinese mythology.
-It draws WEALTH, HEALTH and PROSPERITY.
-Place it on your work stations or on the front door.
+5. Chi Lin – Chi lin is the most powerful image of luck in Chinese mythology.
+It draws WEALTH, HEALTH, and PROSPERITY.
+Place it on your workstations or on the front door.
 They take in all the negative energy.

-7. Fuk Luk Sau – Fuk, luk, sau are the gods of HEALTH, WEALTH and PROSPERITY.
+7. Fuk Luk Sau – Fuk, Luk, so are the gods of HEALTH, WEALTH, and PROSPERITY.
 Exhibiting them at any part of your room will invite good luck and keep you away from all the fatal diseases.
 Lay this portrait in the EAST corner of your room.

 11. Wind Chimes – Hang wind chimes on your front doors, to bring in positive sound waves and GOOD LUCK

-12. Swastik, Om Trishul – These powerful symbols are an epitome of victory and courage.
-It symbolises SUCCESS and keeps you away from the bad evils and eyes.
-You can also keep a sticker of its idol in your purse, wallet and diary.
+12. Swastik, Om Trishul – These powerful symbols are the epitome of victory and courage.
+It symbolizes SUCCESS and keeps you away from the bad evils and eyes.
+You can also keep a sticker of its idol in your purse, wallet, and diary.

 15. Dragon Ship – Position this beautiful dragon ship in the INWARD DIRECTION of your living room, as it brings wealth and prosperity to your home.

-16. Crystal Pyramid – Rest this striking pyramid at any area of your drawing room to bring in GOODIES for your family.
+16. Crystal Pyramid – Rest this striking pyramid in any area of your drawing room to bring in GOODIES for your family.
 You can use any size of the pyramids for good fortune.

 Click here for Feng Shui Tips

-- Choose colors that helps you unwind- Incorporate blues, lavenders, greens, peaches and other soothing earth tones into your home.
-Whether it’s wall color, bedding, artwork, fabrics or decorative objects, soft, neutral colors provide a sense of calm.
+- Choose colors that help you unwind- Incorporate blues, lavenders, greens, peaches, and other soothing earth tones into your home.
+Whether it’s wall color, bedding, artwork, fabrics, or decorative objects, soft, neutral colors provide a sense of calm.
 Ask yourself what color would make you feel happy and peaceful, then find a way to introduce it into our home.
-Try lighting a blue, lavender or crème colored candle for relaxation.
+Try lighting a blue, lavender, or crème colored candle for relaxation.
 Let your intuition guide you.